suatkeskin/zebra_barcode_reader/zebra_barcode_reader/README.md

-# Zebra RFID Reader plugin
+# Zebra Barcode Reader plugin

 <?code-excerpt path-base="example/lib"?>

-The Unified Zebra RFID library for Android library that adds a comprehensive set of APIs to easily create powerful applications for Zebra RFID Handheld readers and Fixed readers.
+The Unified Zebra Barcode library for Android library that adds a comprehensive set of APIs to easily create powerful applications for Zebra Barcode Handheld readers and Fixed readers.
-RFID SDK for Android includes class library, sample apps and source code to enable developers to easily build apps that take full advantage of the power of Zebra devices.
+Barcode SDK for Android includes class library, sample apps and source code to enable developers to easily build apps that take full advantage of the power of Zebra devices.
 Wraps platform-specific persistent storage for simple data (NSUserDefaults on iOS and macOS, SharedPreferences on Android, etc.).